HMS Windsor Castle (1679)

 HMS Windsor Castle was a 90-gun second rate ship of the line of the English Royal Navy, built by Thomas Shish at Woolwich Dockyard, and launched in 1679.

 Windsor Castle commissioned in 1690 under Captain George Churchill and took part in the Battle of Beachy Head on 30 June 1690.
 In 1692 she was under the command of Captain Peregrine Osborne, and took part in the Battle of Barfleur on 19–24 May 1692.
-In 1693 she was commanded by Captain John Munden, but was wrecked on the Goodwin Sands on 28 April 1693.
+In 1693 she was commanded by Captain John Munden, but was wrecked on Goodwin Sands on 28 April 1693.